wickberg/ray/doc/source/cluster/vms/user-guides/community/slurm.rst

 Slurm usage with Ray can be a little bit unintuitive.

-* SLURM requires multiple copies of the same program are submitted multiple times to the same cluster to do cluster programming.
+* Slurm requires multiple copies of the same program are submitted multiple times to the same cluster to do cluster programming.
 This is particularly well-suited for MPI-based workloads.
 * Ray, on the other hand, expects a head-worker architecture with a single point of entry.
 That is, you'll need to start a Ray head node, multiple Ray worker nodes, and run your Ray script on the head node.

 .. warning::

-    SLURM support is still a work in progress.
-SLURM users should be aware of current limitations regarding networking.
+    Slurm support is still a work in progress.
+Slurm users should be aware of current limitations regarding networking.
     See :ref:`here <slurm-network-ray>` for more explanations.

-    SLURM support is community-maintained.
+    Slurm support is community-maintained.
 Maintainer GitHub handle: tupui.

-This document aims to clarify how to run Ray on SLURM.
+This document aims to clarify how to run Ray on Slurm.

 .. contents::
   :local:

-Walkthrough using Ray with SLURM
+Walkthrough using Ray with Slurm
 --------------------------------

-Many SLURM deployments require you to interact with slurm via ``sbatch``, which executes a batch script on SLURM.
+Many Slurm deployments require you to interact with Slurm via ``sbatch``, which executes a batch script on Slurm.

 To run a Ray job with ``sbatch``, you will want to start a Ray cluster in the sbatch job with multiple ``srun`` commands (tasks), and then execute your python script that uses Ray.
 Each task will run on a separate node and start/connect to a Ray runtime.